Associate Professor of History

 Degrees: B.A.
 CSU Northridge; M.A.
 UCLA; Pd.D.
 UCLA

 Selected Research: co-ed.
-Brazil in the Making: Facets of Brazilian National Identity, Rowman & Littlefield, 2006; (authored chapter, "Forging Future Citizens in Brazilian Public Schools, 1937-1945"); Women, Gender, and Identity in Latin America: A Collection of Original Documents, Visual Images, and Historical Research (under contract Rowman & Littlefield); "Commemorating Cesar E. Chavez as a Locus of Latino Identity," article manuscript in progress.
+Brazil in the Making: Facets of Brazilian National Identity, Rowman & Littlefield, 2006; (authored chapter, "Forging Future Citizens in Brazilian Public Schools, 1937-1945"); "Envisioning Women in Latin American History" (under contract Rowman & Littlefield); "Commemorating Cesar E. Chavez as a Locus of Latino Identity," article manuscript in progress.